ARMmbed/mbed-os-5-docs/docs/api/tutorials_intro.md

 </tbody>
 </table>

-## Migrating from Mbed 2 to bare metal
+## Migrating

+If you are moving from Mbed OS 5 to Mbed OS 6, please see [the list of deprecated APIs](../apis/index.html).

-If you're moving from Mbed OS 2, see [the Mbed OS 6 bare metal porting guide](../porting-a-target-from-mbed-os-2-to-mbed-os-6-bare-metal.html).
+If you are moving from Mbed 2 to Mbed OS 6 bare metal, [please see the bare metal documentation](../bare-metal/index.html).